The Top 3 Cellular Security Cameras

 - 12 MP sensor – The camera can use its 12 megapixel sensor to record 1080p video in multiple modes, such as Time Lapse, Timed Recording, and Motion Tracking.
 The device also records audio;

-- Long Battery Life – The device is powered by 2 AA batteries that can last up to 8 months;
+- Long Battery Life – The device is battery powered cellular security camera by 2 AA batteries that can last up to 8 months;

 - GPS – The camera comes with a GPS sensor that displays longitude and latitude;